we-dance/platform/content/platform.md

-wedance.vip – is a WeDancePlatform aka LinkedIn for dancers.

 ## We bring dancers together

-WeDance is a community platform for dancers:
+WeDance.vip is a community platform for dancers:

 - Ask questions and participate in discussions about dancing
 - Find trends in dancing (podcasts, music, artists, fusion, DJs, genres) and get inspiration